 The direction the group takes will very much depend on what participants feel they need.
 Open to both carers and patients.

 Groups for carers of people with any disability or illness.
 Come along and meet other carers for support and coffee.
-Contact the Hub or Tony for further information.
+Contact Steve at the Carers Hub or Tony for further information.